abyanmajid/notes/notes_self_study/devops/001-social-coding.md

 #### Chaos engineering (also known as monkey testing)

 This is simply when you deliberately kill services - because you don't know how something will respond to failure until it actually fails!

+#### Traditional Ops vs DevOps

+1. In traditional ops, you have manual configuration changes to critical infrastructure.
+Meanwhile, in DevOps, we deploy to all environments automatically via CI/CD pipelines.
+2. In traditional ops, application architectures are defined by network design.
+In DevOps, it's the other way around!
+Network design is defined by application architectures.
+3. In traditional ops, bespoke insfrastructure is built once, then maintained.
+In DevOps, we have ephemeral infrastructure created for each new deployment.
+4. In traditional ops, risk is managed through change windows.
+In DevOps, risk is managed through progressive activation.
+5. In traditional ops, we build everything once and try to maintain it for once.
+In DevOps, builds are repeatable, leveraging infrastructure as code!